QuimRobres/modul2-project-games/README.md

 ### MVP

-Data Base platform where users can search for board games by different filters ("Nam of the game", "duration", players", etc.).
+Data Base platform where users can search for board games by different filters ("Name of the game", "duration", "players", etc.).
 When the user registers is allowed to create a list of the games that owns, and also create a wish list (visible for other users, only editable by the owner of the list.).

 #### Backlog